usaid-cs/yesterday-i-learned/random.md

 - "First do no harm" is not in the Hippocratic Oath, but the idea is there.
 - For some reason, "À la une" ("at the one") translates to "headlines".
 - In the past, illegal immigrants could file (income) taxes and get refunds.
-- Compared to printed book readers, [it is less likely for an ebook reader to recall what was in the book.](http://www.huffingtonpost.com/the-national-book-review/drop-that-kindle-10-reaso_b_8234890.html)
 - [Kettling](https://en.wikipedia.org/wiki/Kettling) (police rounding up protesters and prevented from leaving) is apparently considered cruelty, too.
 - It is cruelty to leave dogs outside only if it is cold or raining.
 - Berkshire Hathaway is Buffett's holding company, [originally](https://en.wikipedia.org/wiki/Berkshire_Hathaway#History) working in textiles.
 According to some guy who watched a show about this company on Netflix, "He bought his original shares because of price vs book, but he bought control because the CEO tried to screw him out of \$0.125 per share on a buyback.
 Buffett got mad at the betrayal, bought the company (partially out of spite) and then cleaned house and made it his holding company.
 It's notable because that is one of the few times that Buffett bought on emotion versus numbers."
 - Unlike Arkansas, the Arkansas City of Kansas is [pronounced](https://translate.google.com/#en/de/Arkansas%20City%2C%20KS%20in%20Arkansas%20and%20Kansas) ar-KAN-sas, with the S, like Kansas.
 - Horses are often given [terrible names](http://www.sbnation.com/2013/5/3/4297072/the-list-worst-possible-horse-names) compared to other pets.
-- 旁門左道 又為 不正。
 - Once you stay vegan for three years, you probably will continue to be vegan for the rest of your life.
 If you quit earlier than three years, this is not true.
-- Since debloating a ROM doesn't resize the system partition, it is important to choose a phone (and carrier combo) that does not ship with useless junk in the first place.
 - [The technologies used predominantly during the workday (are mostly enterprise software).](https://stackoverflow.blog/2017/04/19/programming-languages-used-late-night/)
 - Buy fish oil from the states.
 It is much cheaper there.
 (Same for gelatin)
 - [Nick Freeman](https://en.wikipedia.org/wiki/Nick_Freeman), otherwise known as Mr. Loophole, defended David, Jimmy, Ian, Tiff, AND Jeremy from their respective speeding tickets.